hauke96/simple-task-manager/server/README.md

 **Important:** The `server-url` property has to begin with `https` in order to activate HTTPS.

 For **further information**, take a look at the `doc/operation/ssl-cert.md` file.

+# Development

+## Error handling

+Whenever an error from a library/framework (e.g. in a database store) is returned, wrap it using `errors.Wrap(err)` (from the `github.com/pkg/errors` package) and return that.
+This will later result in a nice stack trace when the HTTP response is created.
+All other places just return the error because it's already wrapped (and therefore will already produce a stack trace).

+New errors should also be created using `errors.New(...)`.

+Whenever catching, creating or wrapping an error, feel free to print additional information using `sigolo.Error(...)`.